patilnandini27/spanish-colors/README.md

 # spanish-colors
-Colors with names in Spanish
+Simple site which shows colors and their names in spanish.